pupilfirst/wd101-scripts/building-web-forms/learn-more-forms/README.md

 # Text

 > This is optional reading.
-In this target we'll link you to external documentation that you can look at if you want to.
+In this target, we'll link you to external documentation that you can look at if you want to.
 Do that only if you are curious and have the time to spare.
-Otherwise you can safely skip this chapter.
+Otherwise, you can safely skip this chapter.

 ## References

-Here are a few references for the HTML Forms related specifications and documentations.
-These contain details about all the HTML Form and Form controls.
+Here are a few references for the HTML Forms related specifications and documentation.
+These contain details about all the HTML Forms and Form controls.

 1. [W3C HTML Form Specification](https://html.spec.whatwg.org/multipage/forms.html#forms)
 2. [Mozilla HTML Forms Documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form)